 Housing creates a bigger concern for fiber-producing goats; they will chill quicker than other goat breeds.
 This is particularly true for Angora and Type A Pygora goats.

 As with raising goats of any kind, proper care, including vaccines and routine health checkups, is recommended.
 A good parasite prevention program will help keep your flock healthy and thriving.
 While goats are normally easy to raise, mohair goat breeds require more maintenance.
 Good observation, catching problems early, leads to the best outcomes when caring for goats.
-Hoof care is necessary in all goats.
+Hoof care is necessary for all goats.
 You might find that fiber-producing goats require hoof trims more often than other breeds.

 These goats require twice-yearly shearing for fiber and the goats’ best interests.
 Angoras, and those fiber breed goats that are Type A or heavy Angora, cannot shed their coats.
 If they are not sheared or clipped, fiber can felt to the body and become worthless.
 Type B and C fiber goats will shed fully or partially.
 The downside is that they will rub on fences and anything else, ruining your fiber harvest.
 It’s best to keep a close eye on coats and plan to sheer twice yearly.
 With Type C goats, some people prefer to comb the fiber off as it begins to release.